The Four Roots of Unhappiness and Worry

 You have no idea about why you were born, what life is about and you know you will eventually die and be absolutely forgotten.
 So what are these wants and where do these come from?
 Are they worth the constant unhappiness and anxiety?

 3. Negativity and Hate instead of Optimism and Love.
 You assume things and people are worse than they are.
-You cave in to comparison, greed, envy or jealousy.
-You think, say and act on these negativities.
+You cave into comparison, greed, envy, or jealousy.
+You think, say, and act on these negativities.
 They make you more upset and act more negatively, which makes the situation even worse.

 4. Nature instead of Practice.
 You expect to be happy and balanced by default, without consistent effort.
 You get out of the rut once or twice, experience clarity, and expect that to last forever.